thebruce/node_auto_fieldtoc/README.md

 This module adds in-page anchors to your content types for all of the fields visible in a given view mode.

-You can then use the supplied content pane in a panels page with a node context to provide a TOC style link list to those anchors.
+You can then use the supplied content pane in a panels page with a node context of an Node Auto field TOC enabled content type to provide a TOC style link list to those anchors.

 ##Installation